verekia/manapotion/README.md

 - If you use **Svelte**, install `@manapotion/svelte`
 - If you don't use these frameworks, install `@manapotion/vanilla`

-The React version of Mana Potion uses [Zustand](https://github.com/pmndrs/zustand) v4 internally.
-If one of your project dependencies uses Zustand v3 (React Three Fiber for instance), you will have conflicting Zustand versions and will get an [error](https://github.com/verekia/manapotion/issues/39).
-In this case, please add `zustand` v4+ to your dependencies.
+Mana Potion uses [Zustand](https://github.com/pmndrs/zustand) v4 internally.
+If one of your project dependencies uses Zustand v3 (**React Three Fiber** for instance), you might get [an error](https://github.com/verekia/manapotion/issues/39).
+In this case, please add `zustand` v4+ to your own dependencies.

 ## Getting started